ProgrammingHero1/toy-marketplace/task_description.md

 ## **Main Requirements**
 1. Focus on making the website visually appealing.
 Ensure that
-    - color contrast is pleasing to the eye
+    - Color contrast is pleasing to the eye
-    - the website does not have a `gobindo design`
+    - The website does not have a `gobindo design`
-    - the website has proper alignment and space
+    - The website has proper alignment and space
     - If needed, customize the design of any component you are taking from any component library.
 (For example, you are using daisy ui & have taken a card component from Daisy, if needed, customize the styling of the card to make it reasonable rather than just copy & paste it.)
     <br/>
     <br/>